belgif/review/Meetings/2024-02-09/minutes.md

 With respect to data standardization, the work involved is
 - aligning all stakeholders on the IMKL format
-- publication of the standard at interfederal level
+- publication of the standard at ICEG level
 - the maintenance of the standard.

 The process for defining ICEG data standards is described [here](https://github.com/belgif/review/tree/master/Process).
 Also a template for a project charter can be found here which is needed to start a new data standardization exercise at ICEG.